algorandfoundation/docs/docs/get-details/technical_faq.md

 # Deciphering Algod Errors

 A 400 error typically occurs because there was some issue with the transactions.
-The exact reason will depend on the circumstances but the error message will contain more information.
+The exact reason will depend on the circumstances, but the error message will contain more information.

 Common reasons include:

 - `transaction already in ledger: ...`

     This happens when resending a transaction that has already been approved.
-To make the transaction unique, add a nonce to the notefield or change the valid rounds.
+To make the transaction unique, add a nonce to the note field or change the valid rounds.

 - `underflow on subtracting SEND_AMOUNT from sender amount AVAILABLE_AMOUNT`, `account ADDRESS balance 0 below min XXX (N assets)`

-    All of these happen when some account does not have enough algos to cover the transaction (taking into account their minimum balance requirement and any other transaction in the same group).
+    All of these happen when some account does not have enough Algos to cover the transaction (taking into account their minimum balance requirement and any other transaction in the same group).
 Fund the account if necessary or cover the fees from its transactions with another transaction in the group.

 - `receiver error: must optin, asset ASSET_ID missing from ACCOUNT_ADDR`